 TSR is an attempt at conservative reform.
 As such, it requires more rules to be learned than in some more radical reform schemes.
 However, the student who has memorised the various rules will generally be able to predict the pronunciation from the spelling if not always vice versa.
-(And reference to these guidelines should remove any doubts.)
-Also the task presented by TS of memorising an array of irregular words is greatly reduced.
+And the task presented by TS of memorising an array of irregular words is greatly reduced.
 Change is kept to a minimum in the interests of overcoming the instinctive opposition throughout the world's languages to any alteration to existing spelling.
 TSR does not look very different in print from TS, but the changes that it makes are all designed to create greater predictability.

-TSR respells about a quarter of the 3,000 + most common words listed separately.
+TSR respells about a quarter of the 3,000 most common words.
 However, the proportion falls to below 15% in some sample texts.